marmelab/react-admin/packages/ra-data-graphql/README.md

 }
 ```

-The `queryBuilder` function must return a function which will be called with the same parameters as the react-admin client but must return an object matching the `options` of the ApolloClient [query](http://dev.apollodata.com/core/apollo-client-api.html#ApolloClient.query) method with an additional `parseResponse` function.
+The `queryBuilder` function must return a function which will be called with the same parameters as the react-admin data provider but must return an object matching the `options` of the ApolloClient [query](http://dev.apollodata.com/core/apollo-client-api.html#ApolloClient.query) method with an additional `parseResponse` function.

 This `parseResponse` function will be called with an [ApolloQueryResult](http://dev.apollodata.com/core/apollo-client-api.html#ApolloQueryResult) and must returns the data expected by react-admin.